 Tip: Click on the blog images to see them full size.

-Check: This is how much data the telemetry service really sends to Microsoft
+Check: How much data the telemetry service really sends to Microsoft

 Are the telemetry features of Windows 10 and Windows 11 really as bad as their reputation?
 We have checked.